 Your location can be a factor in determining the coverage you choose.
 Living in urban areas with high auto theft and vandalism makes having comprehensive coverage more important than if you reside in less populated rural locations.
 In places with harsh winters, packed interstates and narrow streets, collision coverage is critical due to the increased likelihood of being in an accident.

 Does the type of car I drive impact my insurance?

-More expensive lines of coverage (collision, comprehensive coverage) become less justifiable as the value of your vehicle decreases as it ages.
-In these situations, it may make sense to decrease your level of insurance coverage to save money, but ask yourself whether the savings are enough to offset the risk of potentially having a large repair or replacement bill.
+An old pick-up truck with lots of miles doesn’t always need the same coverage as a brand-new convertible.
+Depending on the value of your vehicle and whether or not you’re still making payments for it, purchasing comprehensive and collision may not be justifiable.
+In these situations, it may make sense to save the money, but ask yourself whether the savings are enough to offset the risk of potentially having a large repair or replacement bill.

 What can I afford?

-Money talks, especially in today's economy.
-Look for a plan that protects you and still fits within your budget.
-Don't make the mistake of purchasing expensive auto insurance that doesn't offer enough protection.
-Mercury offers a variety of insurance discounts, ranging from good student to multi-car, which make protecting your vehicle more affordable.
+Cost may be foremost in your mind, but when it comes to insurance, peace of mind can be equally important.
+Look for a plan that protects you while trying to keep within your budget.
+Mercury offers a variety of insurance discounts, ranging from good student to multi-car, which makes protecting your vehicle more affordable.

 How much do I have to protect?

-If you own a home, have multiple vehicles and there will be teenage drivers using your vehicles, you will probably want a lot more coverage because you have more to lose in a serious accident.
+If you own a home, a business or have other assets to protect, consider increasing your liability limits or buying an umbrella policy since you have more to lose in a serious accident.
 Conversely, if you rent an apartment and own an older car, you may not need as much coverage.